Floydlang/floyd/docs/floyd_systems.md

 Inspirations for Floyd's concurrency model are CSP, Erlang, Go routines and channels and Clojure Core.Async.

-##### ACTORS: INBOX, STATE, PROCESSING FUNCTION
+##### PROCESSES: INBOX, STATE, PROCESSING FUNCTION

-For each independent mutable state and/or "thread" you want in your container, you need to insert an Actor.
-Actors are statically instantiated in a container -- you cannot allocate them at runtime.
+For each independent mutable state and/or "thread" you want in your container, you need to insert a process.
+Processes are statically instantiated in a container -- you cannot allocate them at runtime.

-The actor represents a little standalone process with its own call stack that listens to messages from other actors.
-When an actor receives a message in its inbox, its function is called (now or later) with the message and the actor's previous state.
-The actor does some work - something simple or a maybe call a big call tree or do blocking calls to the file system, and then it ends by returning its new state, which completes the message handling.
+The process represents a little standalone program with its own call stack that listens to messages from other processes.
+When a process receives a message in its inbox, its function is called (now or some time later) with the message and the process's previous state.
+The process does some work - something simple or a maybe call a big call tree or do blocking calls to the file system, and then it ends by returning its new state, which completes the message handling.

-**The actor feature is the only way to keep state in Floyd.**
+**The process feature is the only way to keep state in Floyd.**

-Use an actor if:
+Use a process if:

-1. You want to be able to run work in parallel, like loading data in the background
+1. You want to be able to run work concurrently, like loading data in the background
 2. You want a mutable state / memory
 3. You want to model a system where things happens concurrently, like audio streaming vs main thread

-The inbox is thread safe and it's THE way to communicate across actors.
+The inbox is thread safe and it's THE way to communicate across processes.
 The inbox has these purposes:

-1. Allow actor to *wait* for external messages using the select() call
+1. Allow process to *wait* for external messages using the select() call
 2. Transform messages between different clock-bases -- the inbox is thread safe
 3. Allow buffering of messages, that is moving them in time

-You need to implement your actor's processing function and define its mutable state.
+You need to implement your process's processing function and define its mutable state.
 The processing function is impure.
 It can call OS-functions, block on writes to disk, use sockets etc. Each API you want to use needs to be passed as an argument into the processing function, it cannot go find them - or anything else.

-Actors cannot change any other state than its own, they run in their own virtual address space.
+Processes cannot change any other state than its own, they run in their own virtual address space.

-When you send messages to other actors you can block until you get a reply, get replies via your inbox or just don't use replies.
+When you send messages to other process you can block until you get a reply, get replies via your inbox or just don't use replies.

-The actor function CAN chose to have several select()-statements which makes it work as a small state machine.
+The process function CAN chose to have several select()-statements which makes it work as a small state machine.

-Actors are very inexpensive.
+Processes are very inexpensive.

 **Synchronization points between systems (state or concurrent) always breaks all attempts to composition.
 That's why Floyd has moved these to top level of container.**

-The runtime can chose to execute actors on different cores or servers.
+The runtime can chose to execute processes on different cores or servers.
 You have control over this via tweakers.
-Tweakers also controls the priority of actors vs hardware.
+Tweakers also controls the priority of processes vs hardware.

-Actor limitations:
+Floyd process limitations:

 - Cannot find assets / ports / resources — those are handed to it via the container's wiring
 - Cannot be created or deleted at runtime
-- Cannot access any global state or other actors
+- Cannot access any global state or other processes

-##### SYNCHRONOUS ACTORS
+##### SYNCHRONOUS PROCESES

-If the actors are running on the same clock, the message post - receive - processing is synchronously in the same thread, like a function call.
-Internally, the thread posting a message to actor's inbox then continues by executing the actor's function to receive and handle the message).
-These types of actors still have their own state and can be used as controllers / mediators -- even when it doesn't need its own thread *or you want it to run synchronously*.
+If the processes are running on the same clock, the sequence of:

+- process A posts message to process B
+- process B receives the message
+- process B processes the message
+- process B completes and updates its state
+- process A continues

+...is done synchronously without any schedueling or OS-level context switching - just like a function call from A to B.

+You synchronise processes when it's important that the receiving process handles the messages *right away*.

+Synced processes still have their own state and can be used as controllers / mediators.